Sambie619/SQLDEV-Task-1-/README.md

 - Generated ER diagram from schema

 ## Files
-- `LibraryDB`: SQL script to create the schema
+- `r2.sql`: SQL script to create the schema
 - `ERDiagram.png`: Screenshot of the ER diagram

 ## Concepts Applied